 Sunderland: Lee Cattermole injury worries Martin O'Neill

-Sunderland manager Martin O'Neill has said there is concern for captain Lee Cattermole after he withdrew from Tuesday's goalless draw with QPR.
+Sunderland manager Martin O'Neill has said there is concern for captain Lee Cattermole after he withdrew from

 The 24-year-old midfield limped out of Saturday's 4-2 defeat by West Bromwich Albion, and lasted only six minutes at the Stadium of Light before departing.

 "It's a different knee that he has injured," O'Neill told BBC Newcastle.

 "He's in a fair amount of pain at the moment, so we'll have to see how he is but the signs are not brilliant."